mactan-sc/knowledge-base/wiki/Tips-and-Tricks.md

 >
 > Check the [latest news](/#general-news) for any wine changes

-{: .important}
+{: .important }
 >
-> - If using any alternate launcher, remove the EAC environment variable in the game's settings in the launcher
+>  If using any alternate launcher, remove the EAC environment variable in the game's settings in the launcher
-> - If using a LUG Helper wine install then [update the launch script](#how-to-update-the-launch-script) to remove the previous environment variable workaround.
+>  If using a LUG Helper wine install then [update the launch script](#how-to-update-the-launch-script) to remove the previous environment variable workaround.
        Alternatively, [edit the launch script](#how-to-edit-the-launch-script) to manually remove the EAC environment variable: `EOS_USE_ANTICHEATCLIENTNULL=1`

 1. Use RSI Launcher 2.5.1 or newer